Bara Balutedar: Classification and functions

-Mulla (mosque servant in villages with a Muslim population)

 Under the baluta system, the balutedars had certain rights and privileges at ceremonies.
 Their services were remunerated by the cultivators in the form of an annual payment in sheaves of corn and a few seers of other grain grown in the field, such as wheat, hulga, gram, tur, groundnut, and others.
 For special services rendered on ceremonial occasions, payments were made in cash, grain or clothes.
 Sometimes food was given.

 The barber, as a balutedar, would perform many duties not connected with his profession.
 At the time of a marriage ceremony, when the bridegroom went to the temple to pray, he held his horse and received a turban as a present.
 At village festivals or marriage ceremonies he sometimes acted as a cook, and also served food and water to the guests at such ceremonies.
 It was his privilege to act as a messenger at marriage ceremonies and call the invitees for the function.
 He gave massages to distinguished people of the village.
 He played the pipe and tambour at weddings and on other festive occasions.

 The water-carrier not only supplied water to the villages but also kept watch during floods in the case of villages situated on river banks.
 He was also useful to the villagers to take them across the river with the help of a sangad (floats joined together.
 In this list of Balutedar: Dhor, Mang, Mahar, and Chambhar belonged to the untouchable group of castes.

 In exchange for their services, the balutedars were granted hereditary rights (watan) to a share in the village harvest.

 The system was formally abolished by statute in 1958.